-The hotel sits at the centre of Salt Lake City which means there are endless recreation options just minutes from the front door, such as visiting Temple Square or the fantastic Natural History Museum of Utah.
+The hotel sits at the center of Salt Lake City which means there are endless recreation options just minutes from the front door, such as visiting Temple Square or the fantastic Natural History Museum of Utah.

 After a busy day exploring you can have dinner at the onsite Garden Café which serves American cuisine.
 If you want something more casual, then the Lobby Lounge restaurant may be perfect for you.